TFMV/Mallard/article/article.md

 > Go is simple, but it is not easy.
 > Rust is… well, Rust is complicated.

 I have been coding for over 30 years.
+I started young (really young), so don't go picturing me as a relic just yet.

 I have met true masters of the craft, and I am not one of them.

-But I've always cared about clean, performant code.
-Long before I even had the words for it.
-It was never just about the language.
-It was about how efficiently I could make something run.
+But I loved clean, performant code before I even knew what those words meant.
+It wasn't about the language;it was about how efficiently I could make something run.

-That obsession with performance led me to Apache Arrow and Flight in Go—where raw speed comes at the cost of brutal complexity.
-Every optimization was a battle: tuning batch sizes, wrestling with memory management, squeezing microseconds from data transfers.
+That obsession with performance led me to Apache Arrow and Flight in Go, where raw speed comes at the cost of brutal complexity.
+Every optimization was a battle: tuning batch sizes, managing Arrow memory pools, minimizing allocations, and squeezing microseconds from data transfers.

 Arrow-go is powerful, but it demands respect.
 The moment you dive into Flight RPC and IPC streams, the gloves come off.
-You're no longer working with friendly abstractions—you’re grappling with the machinery itself.
-It’s not about writing clever code.
-It’s about making every decision count, because every decision has a cost.
+You're no longer working with friendly abstractions—you're grappling with the machinery itself.
+It's not about writing clever code.
+It's about making every decision count, because every decision has a cost.

 And if you want to hit those mythical performance numbers?
-You don’t just code.
+You don't just code.
 You engineer.

 The problem?
 I don't know a lick of Rust.